Cliffside Capital Ltd. Reports Increased Net Income in 2020

 - A positive movement in net income year over year of $4.6 million when compared to a net loss of $2.6 million in 2019.

-- Net financial revenue before credit losses grew in excess of 10% to $7.4 million.
+- Net financial revenue before credit losses grew in excess of 10% to $7.4 million excluding one-time gain of $0.8 million included in 2019.

 - Delinquency rate (those greater than 30 days past due) decreased 192 basis points to 3.42% as at December 31, 2020 compared to 5.34% in 2019.